 A school newsletter is published fortnightly online on the school website www.ngatitoa.school.nz and is also sent via email.
 Paper copies are available if requested.
 The school Facebook page https://facebook.com/ngatitoa/ is updated regularly.

 Accidents and illness

 In cases of accidents or illness at school, we will administer first aid and, if necessary, contact parents.
 For this reason, it is essential that our records of home and work phone numbers are accurate; please advise us of any changes, as it is very important for us to have an emergency number.
 We also ask parents to inform us of any health or associated problems their child might have so we can provide for their needs.
-Should it be necessary (including instances where we are unable to contact parents), we would take a child to a doctor or to Kenepuru Accident and Medical Centre.
+Should it be necessary (including instances where we are unable to contact parents), we will take a child to a doctor or to Kenepuru Hospital.

 We are proud of our successful sports teams.
 In addition to general sport and physical education in school throughout the year, children also play in school hockey, netball and indoor soccer teams, and participate in the cross-country competition.

 Parents are asked to make sure all personal property is clearly labelled.
 We discourage children from bringing valuable or “precious” items to school, such as special toys or electronic equipment.
-The school takes no responsibility for these things that go missing.
+The school can take no responsibility for anything that is damaged or lost.

 Money and valuables